-A successful break-up is one where, at the end of the day you feel confident and comfortable alone on your own two feet again.
+A successful break up is one where, at the end of the day you feel confident and comfortable alone on your own two feet again.
 You don’t feel like there’s something missing.
 You don’t feel like you’ve forgotten something, or that something (or someone) has forgotten you.
 Essentially, you become self-absorbed again (wahoo!).
 You stop spending your time thinking about that person, and you start re-investing the time and energy you spent on them into yourself.
-It’s not all “me, me, me” after a successful break up… but a good part is), but you’ll find once you’re in a better place internally, you end up sharing all that love and attention with the people around you as well!
+It’s not all “me, me, me” after a successful break up… but a good part is!
+You’ll find once you’re in a better place internally, you end up sharing all that love and attention with the people around you as well!

-Anytime you’re out having a lovely day, a common habit when you’re in love is to think “oh what would we be doing if we were here together”, or “I can’t wait to tell them about this later.”
-They’re sweet thoughts, until you’ve gone through a break-up.
+Anytime you’re out having a lovely day, a common habit when you’re in love is to think “oh what would we be doing if we were here together!”
+Or “I can’t wait to tell them about this later.”
+They’re sweet thoughts.
+Until you’ve gone through a break-up.
 Afterwards, they’re a constant reminder, a grey, cloudy shadow of heartbreak looming over you.
-Recognise it when you have those thoughts and make a conscious effort to let them go and be more present.
-Focus on the physical things around you, take them in, take a mental photograph of all of the loveliness that is existing around you without that person.
+Recognise it when you have those thoughts and make a conscious effort to let them go.
+Be more present, as they say.
+Focus on the physical things around you, take them in.
+Take those mental photographs of all of the loveliness that is existing around you without that person.
 There are beautiful, good things that can be found in solitude.
 Plus, finding a sense of peacefulness and joy in a moment of alone time is so powerful.
 You’ll come away from it with more confidence in your independence.
 Queue a successful break up.
 It’s coming.

-I distinctly remember the boy I dated many years ago telling me I ‘had no hobbies’, so after we broke up I started running again, and I took up pottery, and I made moves to ask people to hang out with me and go to events and do new things.
+I distinctly remember the boy I dated many years ago telling me I ‘had no hobbies.’
+So after we broke up I started running again, and I took up pottery, and I made moves to ask people to hang out with me and go to events and do new things.
 It was the best.
 I loved pottery.
 Running and pottery both were great forms of meditation and great for my mental health.
 Meeting up with new friends taught me that I could easily make new friends, and I would have people to do new things with whether or not I had a romantic partner.
 Did I start doing it out of spite?
 Kind of.
-But I also wanted to be that person who didn’t let a break up break them, I wanted to prove that the hurt just motivated me to do better, and that the loss wasn’t really a loss at all.
+But I also wanted to be that person who didn’t let a break up break them, I wanted to prove that the hurt just motivated me to do better.
+The loss wasn’t really a loss at all.
 I was determined to thrive, so I did.

-Break-ups are so difficult for so many people (duh), but they really bring out the true colours of a lot of friends.
-You need to be careful of asking too much of your friends — seriously.
+We need to be careful of asking too much of our friends — seriously.
 They weren’t a part of your relationship, and your friendship shouldn’t now become about the break-up, or the former relationship.
 You should be spending time with people who hear you out, but who also make you happy!
-You should be able to be talking about other things and having a good time in a safe and understanding environment.
+Being able to be talk about other things and have a good time in a safe and understanding environment is important.
 You should also put yourself out there to make new friends with people who don’t know the you of the ‘you and them.’

 It’s come to my attention recently that there are loads of people out there that I should have been better friends with.
 We have common interests, we do similar things, we get along well when we see each other, but I’ve always felt like I shouldn’t try to make someone my friend.
 What else are you supposed to do though?!
 There’s no shame in asking someone to do something.
 It’s like friendship dating.
 There’s no pressure to become best friends right away, it’s just about taking your mind off of things for a bit to have a good time!
 And you might just find a new lifelong friend in the process.